 The eLearning package is the equivalent of 1 full day of training, and certification at completion is provided for participants.
 All participants are then able to access the resources within the package for 6 months after the classroom date.
 This package contains further information and downloadable content to use with young people.

-All eLearning sessions of Sex in the City listed above will be presented online via Zoom: participants will join our presenters in a virtual classroom from 9.45am to 13.30pm for an interactive session from their own device.
+The live classroom component will be presented online via Zoom: participants will join our presenters in a virtual classroom from 9.45am to 13.30pm for an interactive session from their own device.

 In 2021, the course will continue to be offered, but we are unable to confirm whether the course will be delivered via eLearning or face-to-face at present.

 For more information see the provisional timetable here (subject to change).

 - An overview of sexual health for young people

 - Updates and key considerations when working with young people on:

 - Access to reproductive and sexual health services during the pandemic